 Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

-A trip to Niger, the fascinating Sahel
+Trip to Niger, the most fascinating Sahel

 Niger Gerewol